Skip to content

 Client Simulation

 The client simulation subsystem generates synthetic workloads that exercise the full task lifecycle end-to-end.
 Simulated clients (AI-driven, human, or hybrid) submit task requirements through an intake pipeline and review completed deliverables via a configurable review pipeline.
-This enables systematic evaluation of agent performance, organizational throughput, and quality metrics without real external clients.
+This enables systematic evaluation of agent performance, organisational throughput, and quality metrics without real external clients.

 Architecture Overview